 Federal agents of the Diplomatic Security Service are posted at U.S. Embassies as Regional Security Officers.
 They serve as the law enforcement liaison between the Embassy and the host government.
 Regional Security Officers are responsible for providing physical, procedural, and personnel security services to U.S. diplomatic facilities and personnel; they also provide local in-country security briefings and threat assessments to business executives.

-The primary mission of the Office of the Defense Attaché is to serve as the in-country representative of the Secretary of Defense.
+The primary mission of the Office of the Defense Attaché (DAO) is to serve as the in-country representative of the Secretary of Defense.
 The Defense Attaché is the advisor to the Ambassador on all matters regarding defense/military issues and acts as the primary liaison with the Ministry of Defense of Uzbekistan.

-The USAID Representative is responsible for overseeing a development assistance program focused on improving livelihoods of individuals engaged in agriculture; increasing citizen’s role in governance; reducing deaths due to infectious diseases (e.g., TB, HIV); enhancing Government of Uzbekistan (GOU) responsiveness to transnational crime (e.g., trafficking in persons) and security threats; and expanding opportunities for development cooperation.
+The USAID Uzbekistan Country Director is responsible for overseeing a development assistance program focused on improving livelihoods of individuals engaged in agriculture; increasing citizen’s role in governance; reducing deaths due to infectious diseases (e.g., TB, HIV); enhancing Government of Uzbekistan (GOU) responsiveness to transnational crime (e.g., trafficking in persons) and security threats; and expanding opportunities for development cooperation.
 In addition, assistance focuses on strategies to mitigate potential conflicts around issues such as water and energy.
 Since 1993, the US Government, primarily through USAID, has provided over $330 million in assistance to Uzbekistan.
 USAID works closely with other USG agencies, local counterparts and donors, as well as its regional headquarters in Almaty, to achieve assistance objectives.